xoxoj/ejabberd_mod_mobile/README.md

 ejabberd_mod_mobile
 ===================

-Several useful ejabberd modules for mobile usage
+Several useful ejabberd modules for mobile usage.

+## Experimental modules
 * mod_mobile_echo
  * Echo sending messages to its other resources.
 Can be used as an ACK.

+## Plan
 * mod_push_notification
  * Send push notification to mobile device/web browser through APN, GCM and others
 * mod_chat_list